Gear Review - Zildjian Pitch Black Cymbals

 Back to the look.
 Zildjian engineered this “proprietary coating process” for this line.
 Sorry, I wasn’t aware dipping the cymbals in paint from Home Depot was proprietary.
 It felt as if I could chip the coating off just by scratching it.
 There’s no doubt in my mind the coating would not hold up under even standard playing conditions, much less the rigorous style these cymbals were apparently designed for.
 Now for the creme de la creme… the hi-hats.

-While I like the idea of making sheet bronze hi-hats Mastersounds as they’ve done, the didn’t bother to apply this amazing coating process to the underside of the hi-hats.
+While I like the idea of making sheet bronze hi-hats Mastersounds as they’ve done, they didn’t bother to apply this amazing coating process to the underside of the hi-hats.
 It makes the cymbals look tacky, as if Zildjian hadn’t gone out of their way to make that happen already.

 Overall, I think Zildjian missed the mark on this one.
 They tried something like this a few years ago with the now discontinued ZXT Titanium line.
 No one liked it.
 They should have taken a page out Paiste’s book and realized that no one ultimately wants colored cymbals.
 You have to sacrifice too much in the process of making them a different color that you ultimately lose the sound.
 I give the Zildjian Pitch Black cymbals a 1 out of 5 mics.